2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Pennsylvania

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $784.

-Shippensburg University of Pennsylvania came in at #10 in this year’s edition of the Most Popular Finance & Financial Management Bachelor’s Degree Schools in Pennsylvania ranking.
-Ship is a medium-sized public school located in the town of Shippensburg.
+Shippensburg University of Pennsylvania ranked #10 on this year’s Most Popular Finance & Financial Management Bachelor’s Degree Schools in Pennsylvania list.
+Ship is a moderately-sized public school located in the town of Shippensburg.

 Of the 59 students majoring in finance at Ship, 63% are male and 37% are female.